shown in other instead.

 When adding a layer, define the type of Data Source to be used: Assets or External Files and click Import.

-When the mask is added, its image is displayed atop all the layers in the Preview panel (the order of layers display may be changed by RMB click on a layer in the list of sources), and the Mask layer parameters become available.
+When the Mask is added, its image is displayed atop all layers in the Preview panel (you may change the order of layers display by RMB click on a layer in the list of sources), and the Mask layer parameters become available.

 3. Specifying Filters#

 Double-click on the filter to specify a filter name.
-To remove a filter use Remove button.
+To remove a filter, use the Remove button.
 You can add as many filters as necessary.

-For every filter, type should be set to select certain data from the landcover data source.
+For every filter, set a type to select particular data from the landcover data source.
 The following types of filters are available:

 Indexed — select a particular color index from the list of available ones in the source raster image.
 You can also specify the color range by indices (from color to color).